yxtay/datasciencecoursera/5-reproducible-research/assessment2/rr-report2.md

 ##         44         22
 ```

-For human costs, the top 44 events accounted for at least 99% of total,
+For human costs, the top 44 raw event types accounted for at least 99% of total,
-while for economic consequence, it was the top 22 events.
+while for economic consequence, it was the top 22  raw event types.

 ```r